GHDR Report 0909: The Month of Motion

 At the center of the current Sri Master Diagram for 2025 is this fortress-shaped core that summarizes what's most important to me as a person.
 Everything ultimately flows through this core.Close-up photo of a fortress-shaped drawing identifying Sri's values, surrounded by questionsClose-up photo of a fortress-shaped drawing identifying Sri's values, surrounded by questions (full size image)

 I got my blog-related technical updates done, and am ready to participate in the open social web.
-However, I need to clarify what to do first, so it's time to draw a big map.
+However, I need to clarify what to do first, so it's time to draw a big map!

-I also want to help bring back the good parts of the Internet by participating in the open social web.
+Another new goal is participating in the open social web.
 This is a movement to take back the Internet from companies like Facebook and TikTok that exploit and control our attention for profit, with no shame in creating social harm as its toxic byproductFor further reading, this brief article by Ben Werdmuller does a nice job of providing additional details..

 Ultimately, it took three weeks to make these changes.
 I had to restore old local web development software I hadn't used in almost a decade and remember how it worked.
 I had to refamiliarize myself with the inner workings of my Wordpress theme and figure out why it was incompatible with the latest version of PHP.
 It was such a pain in the ass that I decided to brute force my way through it: